passenger94/shoes3/shoesManual_redcarpet01.md

  end
 ```

-Notice that the example also uses the [[EditBox.text]] method inside the block.
+Notice that the example also uses the <span style="color:blue">EditBox.text</span> method inside the block.
 That method gives you a string of all the characters typed into the box.

-More edit box methods are listed below, but also see the list of [[Common]]
+More edit box methods are listed below, but also see the list of <span style="color:blue">Common</span>
 methods, which all elements respond to.

 ### change() { |self| ... } » self ###